 I arrived at the first venue at first light and as I approached the gate, I noticed a dark figure scurrying across a field in front of me.
 It was a badger!
 One of my favourite British mammals, and one which I have seldom seen in the wild.
 This sighting gave my confidence an early boost and gave me feeling that the day might turn out to be a special one.

 I had a good walk around the three-acre lake before I set up any tackle.
 It was a cold morning and it just didn’t feel right for tench fishing yet.
 After spooking a few fish in the margins, which I presumed to be pike, I headed back to the van to collect my lure rod.
 I tried everything from floating frog-imitations to sinking shad-style crankbaits, but couldn’t get as much as a follow in the early morning gloom.
 After an hour of fruitless lure fishing, curiosity got the better of me and I headed to the other lake to see what awaited me there.

 I topped up the swims with a little more loosefeed, cast out, and sat back in my chair, looking for any signs of feeding fish.
-The swim where I was fishing worm on the lift method, was constantly being invaded by swans who could just reach the bottom and managed to devour the majority of my loosefeed.
+The swim where I was fishing worm on the lift method was constantly being invaded by swans who could just reach the bottom.
+They managed to devour the majority of my loosefeed almost instantly.
 Some bubbles coming from the deep trench caught my eye.
 I increased the depth my float was set at and cast the worm out to join the imitation shrimp in the trench.
 I had nothing resembling a bite on either rod until the sun began to set behind me.

-At 12lb 7oz, the carp was by no means a monster, but the fight was extremely memorable.
+Although chunky, the carp was by no means a monster.
+The fight was so much in the carp’s favour for so long that this syrprise fish can’t help but be memorable.
 Considering my carp fishing nowadays consists purely of a few stalking sessions and the odd opportunistic capture, I considered this fish a welcome distraction to an otherwise uneventful tench session.
-The tench would just have to wait until next time…